IgniteUI/igniteui-docfx/en/components/themes/palettes.md

 ## Dark vs. Light

+>[!WARNING]
+> The colors that have the biggest impact on foreground and background colors are `grays` and `surface`.
+These two colors will be displayed against one another in most cases.
+For that reason the `surface` color should always contrast the `grays`.
+You can use the `text-contrast` function to automatically retreive contrast colors.

 Palettes in Ignite UI for Angular dictate whether a theme is going to be light or dark.
 The two colors that have the biggest impact on that are `grays` and `surface`.
 See, the `grays` color variants in all themes are based on either a very light color shade, like `#fff`, or a very dark one like `#222`.
 Light themes have `grays` variants based on dark shades of gray, while dark themes are the opposite - all `grays` variants are a shade of white.
 These `grays` colors will be displayed against another color, usually the `surface` color.
 The `surface` color should always be on the opposite end of the `grays` in the gray scale to ensure themes look good.

 To make this a bit clearer, below is the complete list of all `grays` and `surface` color variants in both a light and a dark theme as represented in the RGBA color space.